-- 1. Applicants denied assistance will be informed of the reason for the denial.
+- 1. Applicants denied assistance will be informed in writing of the reason for the denial.
 These are limited to: - a.
 Applicant does not meet one or more of the eligibility criteria listed in section B.1 - b.
-Applicant was preliminarily approved but has not responded to repeated attempts at contact or failed to provide required documentation. - c.
-Application is duplicative of another application received by this Program or by the State or applicant has already been assisted to the maximum extent permitted by this program or by a previous program. - d.
+Applicant has provided fraudulent information. - c.
+Applicant was preliminarily approved but has not responded to repeated attempts at contact or failed to provide required documentation. - d.
+Application is duplicative of another application received by this Program or by the State or applicant has already been assisted to the maximum extent permitted by this program or by a previous program. - e.
 Program has permanently or temporarily exhausted available funding. - 2.
 Applicants denied due to ineligibility or due to failure to respond to repeated attempts to contact them may reapply at a later date, if funds are available. - 3.
 Applicants denied due to a lack of available funding will be referred to other programs for which they may qualify.